Energy Efficiency DirectiveEED vs EPBDScope comparison

 Energy Performance of Buildings Directive (EPBD)

-If the question is about a building certificate, renovation record, or building-performance score, start with EPBD and keep the building file separate.
+If the question concerns a building-performance requirement, certificate, renovation passport, technical system, inspection, or zero-emission status, start with EPBD and the applicable national measure.

 Operational implication